My work is about the body.

 The Everybody Is a Babe Workshop is a 4-week online intensive with synchronous classes where we examine the mechanisms that create & perpetuate body shame and work to develop tools to counter those harmful narratives with thoughtful exercises, group activities, readings, and guest seminars.

 The workshop is a 4-week intensive with community collaboration and connection.
 We meet over zoom and it's a blast!
 The self-paced course is for folks who simply don't have the time to connect for the synchronous classes, or who would rather do this work independently.
+Lessons are traditional, one-on-one voice lessons.

 When does the workshop meet and what do I need to join?

-Should I stop seeing my therapist?
+If I take your workshop, should I stop seeing my therapist?

-NO!
-I'm not a therapist and this is not a substitute for mental health treatment.
+No!
+God, no, please.
+No. I'm not a therapist and this is not a substitute for mental health treatment.
 If you are seeing a therapist, talk to them about issues you might be having with body shame!
 If you are considering taking the course, tell them about it!
 I bet they will have some great insight about how to support you.

 Will you offer this workshop again?